Regular 3508, 3508EZ, or 3508S: Which PPP Forgiveness Form Is Right For My Small Business?

-If you received a PPP loan for your business, you can have the portion of the loan you used for qualifying purposes forgiven by the SBA.
-(Read our PPP loan forgiveness guide for details on how loan proceeds must be used to qualify for forgiveness.)
+If you have received a PPP loan for your business, you can have the portion of the loan you used for qualifying purposes forgiven by the SBA.
+Of course, to get your loan forgiven, you’ll first have to apply for forgiveness and have your forgiveness application accepted.

-You’ll need to apply for forgiveness through the lender that serviced your PPP loan, not the SBA itself.
+If you do not qualify to use the PPP Direct Forgiveness Portal, you will need to apply for forgiveness through the lender that serviced your PPP loan, not the SBA itself.
 To do this, you’ll need to submit one of the three available forgiveness application forms, depending on your circumstances: SBA Form 3508, SBA Form 3508EZ, or SBA Form 3508S.

-In this article, we will discuss the circumstances that call for using PPP 3508 vs. 3508EZ vs. 3508S.
+This article will discuss the circumstances that call for using PPP 3508EZ vs. 3508 vs. 3508S.

 The 3508S and 3508EZ applications are simplified compared to the regular 3508 form.
 The chief differences are that the easier forms don’t require you to fill out a Schedule A form or a Schedule A Worksheet.
 However, you have to meet certain criteria to use one of the easier forms.